-Meet the Expert Visitors learned from Dr.

-Steve Loring (retired professor from NMSU)

-about his work on playas.

-The station featured tadpole shrimp and clam

-shrimp Asombro staff members hatched out of playa soil.
+• Meet the Expert -Visitors learned from Dr. Steve Loring (retired professor from NMSU) about his work on playas.
+The station featured tadpole shrimp and clam shrimp Asombro staff members hatched out of playa soil.

 - Conservation Heroes Dr. Obed Hernandez-Gomez from NMSU brought his live amphibians and reptiles to engage visitors as he talked about his current research. - Playa Importance Dr. Shawn Salley, a soil scientist from the USDA, described the role of playas in the basin and range province of New Mexico.
-He shared historic information about playa flooding and the role of playas in recharging groundwater supplies. - Dive into the Data Visitors of all ages examined data on the perimeter and catchment area of local playas and then used these data to create "rain sticks" with different amounts of material inside to represent the variety of playa sizes in this region. - Endless Forms At four stations, visitors received free trading cards featuring organisms that live in and around playas.
-They learned how to use these cards and others in the Endless Forms trading card game developed for the Wildlife Wonders series.
+He shared historic information about playa flooding and the role of playas in recharging groundwater supplies.

+Dive into the Data - Visitors of all ages

+Wind and rain on October 19 kept attendance very low at the Dive into examined data on the perimeter and catchment area of local playas and then used these data to create "rain sticks" with different amounts of material inside to represent the variety of playa sizes in this region.